 P-type ATPase (TC#3.A.3) distribution varies between all three leptospires, but all three possess an exporter of copper (Cu2+), indicating a critical need for strict intracellular copper regulation.
-Only L. interrogans possesses ATPases for the uptake of Mg2+ and K+, suggesting these ions play critical roles for this organism to survive in the external environment and/or in the host [108].
-L. biflexa possesses ATPases for Ca2+ export, heavy metal resistance (Co2+, Zn2+, Cd2+), and Na+/K+.
+Only L. interrogans possesses ATPases for the uptake of $Mg^{2+}$ and K+, suggesting these ions play critical roles for this organism to survive in the external environment and/or in the host.
+L. biflexa possess ATPases for Ca2+ export, heavy metal resistance (Co2+, Zn2+, Cd2+), and Na+/K+ exchange.
 These proteins, unique to L. biflexa, likely highlight its effective osmoregulation and capacity for membrane potential maintenance.

 All three leptospires possess multiple systems for protein secretion.
 The primary pathways for protein secretion across the two membranes of the cell envelope are probably provided by the General Secretory Pathway (TC#3.A.5) and the outer membrane secreting Main Terminal Branch (TC#3.A.15).
-Flagellar proteins and potential virulence proteins are secreted by the Type III Secretory Pathway (TC#3.A.6) [67].
-This particular pathway is likely critical for virulence, as inhibition of flagellar motility in leptospires has been shown to render them avirulent [65].
+Flagellar proteins and potential virulence proteins are secreted by the Type III Secretory Pathway (TC#3.A.6).
+This particular pathway is critical for virulence, as inhibition of flagellar motility in leptospires has been shown to render them avirulent [64].

-Common in all three leptospires are primary proton pumping electron transfer complexes inherently present in mitochondria and many aerobic bacteria.
-These systems include the proton-NADH dehydrogenase (TC#3.D.1), translocating protontranslocating transhydrogenase (TC#3.D.2), and protontranslocating cytochrome oxidase (TC#3.D.4).
-The presence of these proton-translocating systems is consistent with the conclusion that electron transfer is used as a primary mechanism to generate a proton motive force, subsequently used for ATP synthesis.
+Common to all three leptospires are primary proton pumping electron transfer complexes inherently present in mitochondria and many aerobic bacteria.
+These systems include the protontranslocating NADH dehydrogenase (TC#3.D.1), protontranshydrogenase (TC#3.D.2), translocating and protontranslocating cytochrome oxidase (TC#3.D.4).
+The presence of these proton-translocating systems is consistent with the conclusion that electron transfer is used as a primary mechanism to generate a proton motive force, subsequently to drive solute transport via secondary carriers and used for ATP synthesis.
+The prevalence of secondary carriers correlates with this primary mechanism of energy generation.

-As leptospires are genetically divergent compared to most well studied bacteria, they are expected to share a strong core of proteins and possess unique systems for pathogenesis and free-living [15,22,23].
+As leptospires are genetically divergent compared to most well studied bacteria, they are expected to share a strong core of proteins and possess unique systems for pathogenesis and life in the open environment [21-23].
 A significant portion of the identified transporter proteome in these leptospires are incompletely characterized proteins from TC subclasses 9.A and 9.B.
 Further identification and characterization of these proteins, in addition to the remaining encoded non-transport proteins, should provide a more complete understanding of leptospiral pathogenesis and saprophytism.

 Key attributes of Leptospira are aligned with their motile and chemotactic abilities.
-The embedded flagella permitting cork-screw like motility favors these organisms in host dissemination and environmental survival [109].
+The embedded flagelli permitting cork-screw like motility favors these organisms in host dissemination and environmental survival [99].
 Transport proteins identified in this study, including a flagellar export system, chemotaxis proteins, and flagellar motor energizers, play roles in survival and virulence.
-Chemotaxis toward specific molecules like glucose may facilitate tissue tropism of Leptospira pathogens [109].
-L. biflexa can persist over long periods of time in distilled water by forming biofilms, and aggregation has been suggested to allow environmental survival and host colonization [79,110].
-Transport proteins that excrete exopolysaccharides, signaling molecules, and adhesion proteins also promote biofilm formation for persistence [111-113].
+Chemotaxis toward specific molecules like glucose may facilitate tissue tropism of Leptospira pathogens [99].
+L. biflexa can persist over long periods of time in distilled water by forming biofilms, and aggregation has been suggested to allow environmental survival and host colonization [74,100].
+Transport proteins that excrete exopolysaccharides, signaling molecules, and adhesion proteins also promote biofilm formation for persistence [101-103].